asuengineering/asu-labs-theme/README.md

 ## Enhancements

+### Version 1.6

+- Added better support for Gutenberg.
+Adjustments include using ASU color palette, changing the editor styles that match the production site and adding support for wide and full-width alignments on the blocks which support them.
+- Refactored `single-research` to remove the floating sidebar.
+Relationships between research projects and publications are all now located in the footer of the page.
+- Added `Funding Sources` as a formal taxonomy to support research projects.
+Enables the ability to assign multiple projects to the same funding source, as well as a much better interface for keeping track of that info.

 ### Version 1.5 (Current)

 - Adds support to display blog posts on the home page.
 - The gold background on post archive pages was way too bright.
 This update makes is so sunglasses are no longer required.
 - Removes unused widget sidebar area and registers two additional sidebar areas.
 One for under the main navigation, and a second to add context above the blog post listings on the home page.

 ### Version 1.4.1